kidanger/vpv/README.md

 * can display many images side by side with automatic layouts
 * attributs like zoom, panning or constrast are synchronized between windows by default
 * image sequences are 'playable' as in a video viewer
-* many other features, including: live reloading, image manipulations through plambda or octave, lua scripting, pre-loading and caching, histograms
+* many other features, including: live reloading, image manipulations through plambda or octave, lua scripting, pre-loading and caching, histograms, S3 and zip support

 ![demo](https://github.com/kidanger/vpv/raw/github/imgs/denoising.gif)